kwabenasapong/openpldoc/manual/source/configure.rst

 ^^^^^^^^^^^^^^^^^^^^^

-OpenLP has the ability to import OpenOffice Impress or Microsoft PowerPoint presentations and use Impress, PowerPoint, or PowerPoint Viewer to display them.
-You can then control your presentation from within OpenLP.
-Keep in mind that in order to use this function, you must have Impress, PowerPoint or PowerPoint Viewer installed on your computer since OpenLP uses these programs to open and run the presentation.
+OpenLP has the ability to import OpenOffice Impress or Microsoft PowerPoint presentations, and use Impress, PowerPoint, or PowerPoint Viewer to display them and they are controlled from within OpenLP.
+Please remember that in order to use this function, you must have Impress, PowerPoint or PowerPoint Viewer installed on your computer because OpenLP uses these programs to open and run the presentation.
 You may select your default controllers here in this tab.

 Advanced
 ^^^^^^^^